vanHeemstraSystems/ubiquiti-unifi-express/300/100/100/100/100/README.md

 8. The next page will be Finishing Up..., wait for it to be completed automatically.
 9. The next page will be Setup Complete!, wait for it to automatically go to the next page.
 10. Lastly you will see the page Connect to Your Express Now.
 Click **Join WiFi Network**.
+11. Should you get an error whilst trying to connect, move closer to the UniFi Express for a better connection.